 One of wine expert’s favourite cellar.

-Imre Györgykovács is impossible to introduce , needs not be introduced, and we can hardly do him justice trying to do so.
+Imre Györgykovács is impossible to introduce, needs not be introduced, and we can hardly do him justice trying to do so.
 He is as legendary in the life of Somlo as “Uncle Béla”, Bela Fekete, building up one of the handful small wineries that made our Hill what it is today.
-Mr. Imre Györgykovács has been awarded one of the highest merits of the Hungarian Republic, and has been voted “winemaker of winemakers” of Hungary in 2012, the highest appreciation one can get of this profession, as it is given be other winemakers.
+Mr. Imre Györgykovács has been awarded one of the highest merits of the Hungarian Republic, and has been voted “winemaker of winemakers” of Hungary in 2012, the highest appreciation one can get from this profession as it is given be other winemakers.

-One of the most sought after cellar in the shop
+One of the most sought after winery in the shop.